You’ve applied for an LG event. What’s the next step?

 Why do I have to give my child's BC Services Card number on an application every time?

 Unlike a school that would have a student's emergency information on file and accessible, Learning Groups are run by many different coordinators in many areas throughout the province.
 In case of an emergency, the coordinator needs to have information on hand should we be unable to easily reach or contact a parent.

 My child has a medical alert.
 What information will I need to provide?

 When a serious medical alert is indicated on a Learning Groups application, if a Medical Planning form has not already been provided to Learning Groups for the current school year, a Learning Groups team member will be in contact to complete a medical planning form.
 Depending on the nature and seriousness of the medical alert, there may be additional documents to complete as well (eg. Permission to Administer Medicine, Diabetes Support Plan, Seizure Support Plan, etc.).

 Note that all documents must be on file prior to a child being dropped off at a Learning Groups event.

-Why does Learning Groups need to know if my child has Learning Services or Special Education Support?
+Why does Learning Groups need to know if my child has Learning Services or Inclusive Education Support?